Nigeria says 'many lives have been lost' in days of unrest

-LAGOS, Nigeria -- "Many lives have been lost" in Nigeria's unrest, the president's office announced Friday, as the government said days of peaceful protests over police abuses had been hijacked by thugs.
+LAGOS, Nigeria -- "Many lives have been lost" in Nigeria's unrest, the president's office announced Friday, as the government said days of peaceful protests over police abuses had been hijacked.

 President Muhammadu Buhari's comments came during a meeting with former heads of state on how to address some of Nigeria's worst unrest in years.
 The government has not said how many people died, though Amnesty International says soldiers killed at least 12 when they fired without warning into a crowd of protesters Tuesday night as they sang the national anthem.